 - 1 cup rolled oats

-- ¼ tsp sea salt
+- ¼ teaspoon sea salt

-- 1 Tbsp vanilla ghee
+- 1 tablespoon vanilla ghee

-- 2 firm yellow bananas peeled and sliced into 1-inch coins
+- 2 firm yellow bananas, peeled and sliced into 1-inch coins

-- ¼ tsp cinnamon
+- ¼ teaspoon cinnamon

 - Add water to a small pot and bring to a gentle boil.
 Stir in the rolled oats and sea salt, and reduce to a simmer.

 - Cook for 8-10 minutes, stirring every so often, until the oatmeal is thick and creamy.